TEACH!

 Events and Activities Included:

-- Volunteer opportunities with local community agencies
+- Volunteer trips to local community agencies and the Indianapolis Children's Museum

 Information above is subject to change.
 If you are placed in the LC, the associated courses will be on your schedule prior to you registering for the rest of your courses.